Actindo-AG/Documentation/BigCommerce/UserInterface/01a_Connections.md

 # CONNECTIONS (BigCommerce)

-The CONNECTIONS tab offers an overview of all connections created for *Omni-Channel*.
-It also allows configuring these connections.
+The CONNECTIONS tab provides an overview of all connections created for *Omni-Channel*.
+It also allows you to configure these connections.

 *Omni-Channel > Settings > Tab CONNECTIONS*